 Share with Others

 Please share about the conference with your colleagues who may be interested in attending in the future.
 Your personal invitation is one of the most effective ways to grow the network of faculty who hear and attend.
+Click here for a printable postcard to share on social media, via email, or by posting in your office or faculty lounge.
 Thanks for helping us get the word out!

 The Blue Ridge Faculty Conference is hosted by InterVarsity’s Graduate and Faculty Ministries (GFM).